nadrane/blog/source/_posts/using-reduce.md

 }, 0)
 ```

 One interesting thing to note about the above code is that EVERY code path returns something.
-This is a very common theme throughout the functional programming paradigm and holds true when writing reduce higher order functions (the function passed to reduce).
+This is a very common theme throughout the functional programming paradigm and holds true when writing reduce's higher order function (the function passed to reduce).
 In general it's a decent litmus test to establish if you've made a bug somewhere.
 More specifically, if every code path does not return something, and if that something is not the same type that your accumulator, you have a bug.

 Let's do another example.
 This time, let's write a function that concatenates all of the characters in a array and returns the resultant string.
 According to our table above, the starting accumulator should be an empty string.